 Gaston has published and provided commentary widely, including on Lawfare.com, War on the Rocks, the Guardian, Foreign Policy, CNN, Al Jazeera, BBC and others.
 Her past academic articles in the Harvard International Law Journal and the Harvard National Security Law Journal have examined emerging definitions of soldier self-defence and accountability for private security companies.
 She has also edited three book compendiums focused on the changing norms and practices in 21st-century conflict.

-Dr. Gaston holds a Bachelor’s degree in international relations with a specialization in international security from Stanford University.
-She received her Juris Doctor from Harvard Law School and recently completed her Doctorate from the University of Cambridge.
+Dr. Gaston holds a Bachelor’s degree in international relations from Stanford University; a Juris Doctor from Harvard Law School and a PhD from the University of Cambridge.
 She has been a recipient of the German Chancellor Fellowship, the Gates Cambridge Scholarship, and served as a term member at the Council in Foreign Relations.
-She also serves as a Non-Resident Scholar at the Carnegie Endowment for International Peace.
+She also serves as a Non-Resident Fellow at the Global Public Policy institute.

 Research Interests